regar007/SDL2-Ndk-Opengles-SampleApp/README.md

 # Disclaimer:

-The project is created to help people doing initial set to work with SDL2 in NDK(C/C++) Opengles app. people can edit or use it in whichever way possible way to reach their requirements.
+The project is created to help people doing initial set up to work with SDL2 in NDK(C/C++) Opengles app. people can edit or use it in whichever way possible to reach their requirements.